masak/alma/spec/05-functions.md

 * For each required positional parameter, bind it to the corresponding positional argument (of which we just checked there are enough).
-* For each optional positional parameter, bind it (in decreasing order of preference) to the corresponding positional argument, the value resulting from evaluating the corresponding parameter default expression, or `none`.
+* For each optional positional parameter, bind it left-to-right to the corresponding positional argument, the value of the parameter default expression if present, or `none` if not.
-* Make an array of any remaining positional arguments, and bind the positional rest parameter (which at this point must exist) to it.
+* If there is a positional rest parameter, make an array of the remaining positional arguments, and bind the positional rest parameter to this array.
 * For each required named parameter, bind it to the corresponding named argument (which we just asserted exists).
-* For each optional named parameter, bind it (in decreasing order of preference) to the corresponding named argument, the value resulting from evaluating the corresponding parameter default expression, or `none`.
+* For each optional named parameter, bind it left-to-right (in the parameter list) to the corresponding named argument, the value of the parameter default expression if present, or `none` if not.
-* Make a dictionary of any remaining named arguments, keys being the names and values being the named arguments, and bind the named rest parameter (which at this point must exist) to it.
+* If there is a named rest parameter, make a dictionary of the remaining named arguments (name and argument), and bind the named rest parameter to this dictionary.

 The resulting environment is the one that will be used when running the function body.